-Alert Profiles are templates that tell up time how to react to various alerts that are generated by service checks.
-Alert Profiles enable up time to execute a series of actions in response to the failure of a service check or when a threshold is exceeded.
+Alert Profiles are templates that tell Uptime Infrastructure Monitor how to react to various alerts that are generated by service checks.
+Alert Profiles enable Uptime Infrastructure Monitor to execute a series of actions in response to the failure of a service check or when a threshold is exceeded.
 The following diagram illustrates how an Alert Profile works: